entozoon/spotify-remote/README.md

 ## Features

-- Pi with Node script to handle everything
+- Pi with Node script to handle everything, including web flow OAuth2
-- VFD Noritake Noritake Itron GU140X32F-7000 140x32
+- VFD Noritake Noritake Itron GU140X32F-7000 (late 80s tech!)
+- Resin printed case

-If you want to do some hairbrained homebrew version, I'll ask questions best I can but wouldn't recommend it :D
+If you want to do some hairbrained homebrew version, I'll ask questions best I can but wouldn't recommend it ^\_- but at the very least, you'll want to edit `spotify-credentials.json`

 ## Dev